clemosm/JustGo/README.md

 ## How it works
 The map is displayed by Mapbox, composed of a custom background with little saturated colours, and a dozen of transportation layers on top, whose data has to be downloaded.
+"JustGo" was originally a bus transportation map for Paris with itineraries (justgo.alwaysdata.net), then transformed and translated to become this website.